-If this project still feels like too much work, the good news is that many reputable rug-refinishing services are available like Rugzy in Los Angeles and Aelfie in New York so you can send your pre-loved rug to get a much-deserved makeover.
+If this project still feels like too much work, the good news is that many reputable rug-refinishing services are available like Rugzy in Los Angeles and Aelfie in New York.
+You can send your pre-loved rug to get a much-deserved makeover.
 And if you don't have a rug to refinish but still love the look, we rounded up our favorite overdyed rugs in all sizes for all budgets.

 This blue-gray vintage Turkish rug is the perfect example of a beautifully repurposed carpet—and it's almost a third off its original price.

 You can even overdye a silk rug.
 This exquisite seafoam green silk number from ABC Carpet & Home is proof.